open/close all folders

 - The Last Witch Hunter was supposed to be the start of a new franchise.
 Summit/Lionsgate were so confident of its chances, they announced a sequel even before the film was released!
 Then the box office numbers came in and they had to take back their plans.

 - Power Rangers (2017) was intended as the start of a cinematic franchise to span anywhere from five to seven films.
 After a strong opening weekend in the US and Canada, however, it dropped like a rock with a final gross barely over two times the opening weekend tally.
-Worse, it was a box office bomb in its foreign release.
-It still has to open in Japan, but at this point even if it's a big hit there it won't be enough to justify the ambitious sequel plans.
-The strong sales of the tie-in toyline also leave the possibility of a sequel open, but nothing has been confirmed.
+Worse, it was a box office bomb in its foreign release; with the Japanese opening getting overshadowed by Pokémon: I Choose You! and the Japanese releases of Pirates of the Caribbean: Dead Men Tell No Tales and Cars 3.
+The strong sales of the tie-in toyline leave the possibility of a sequel open, but nothing has been confirmed.

 MGM / Orion Pictures / United Artists